dxfrontier/cds-ts-dispatcher/README.md

 };
 ```

-`Import the customFormatter` into your handler
+`Import the customFormatter` in your handler

 ```ts
 @AfterRead()